Reviewable/Reviewable/docs/registration.md

 While Reviewable only needs read access to your repositories to function, GitHub permission scopes don't distinguish between read and read/write access.
 Write access is also required to post pull request reviews on your behalf, and let you merge PRs from within Reviewable.

-?> GitHub Apps do support finer-grained permissions scoping, and it's a long term goal of the team at Reviewable to shift over to this platform (currently, it's an "OAuth app").
+?> GitHub Apps do support finer-grained permissions scoping, and it's a long term goal of the team at Reviewable to shift over to this platform (currently, it's an “OAuth app”).
 So far, though, this platform doesn’t support all the APIs that Reviewable requires.

 You can revoke any or all of these permissions at any time in your [GitHub authorized applications](https://github.com/settings/applications) settings page on GitHub.
 Remember to disconnect your repos before revoking, otherwise Reviewable will bug you about the lost permissions.